compsys-progtools/spring2024/_sources/resources/glossary.md

   code that is put through a compiler to turn it into lower level assemlby language before it is executed. must be compiled and re-executed everytime you make a change.

+detached head
+  a state of a git repo where the head pointer is set to a commit without a branch also pointing to the commit

 directory
   a collection of files typically created for organizational purposes